 David is now a Psychologist Associate Resident (Daniel J. Munoz, Ph.D., Psychologist, Supervisor) working as Director of Student Support at Le Monde French Immersion Public Charter School, where he provides psychological services to elementary students, works with teachers to implement interventions and classroom management strategies, facilitates the school’s coordination with Special Education providers, and organizes primary prevention programs.
 David is also Co-Chair of Le Monde Immersion’s Equity and Inclusivity in Education committee, where he brings a wealth of experience and training in the intersection of mental health and diversity, especially as it relates to gender and sexual minorities, religious people, and people of color.

-David also has a private psychology practice in the Tigard Triangle area, offering appointments after school hours, on weekends, and over school breaks.
-He specializes in evidence-based psychotherapy and psychological evaluation for school-age children and teens, with a concentration in support for school behavior difficulties, anxiety and depression, challenging behavior at home, and gender-related issues or dysphoria experienced by trans and gender-expansive children and youth.
+David also has a private psychology practice, offering appointments after school hours, on weekends, and over school breaks at his office in the Tigard Triangle area of Portland, Oregon near the junction of I-5 and 217.
+He specializes in evidence-based psychotherapy and psychological evaluation for school-age children and teens, with a concentration in support for challenging behavior at school or home; anxiety and depression; difficulties with inattention, hyperactivity, and/or impulsivity; and gender-related issues or dysphoria experienced by trans and gender-expansive children and youth.

 My style is often quite pragmatic, interacting with what children, parents, and teachers bring to our meetings.
 Sometimes, it’s useful to teach and practice strategies that have been shown to be highly effective, and then follow up by troubleshooting these techniques to fit them to your child within the many contexts of their life.
 Parents sometimes come to me feeling desperate, having already tried many things, or disagreeing about what to do—being a parent, I know what it’s like, and I’m guided by compassion for you as we look for ways to unite each of your efforts to help your child.